 Montana Online Gambling

 The only form of online gambling that is legal in Montana is advance deposit wagering (online horse racing betting).
-The MT Board of Horse Racing issues licenses to ADW providers and a full list of licensees can be seen here.
+The MT Board of Horse Racing issues licenses to ADW providers.

 Some of the more well-known betting sites licensed in Montana include:

 Daily fantasy sports on the internet are not legal in Montana.
 This is because the MT Lottery offers daily fantasy sports and those tickets may only be purchased at retailers.
 Currently, the lottery only offers fantasy contests for the NFL and NASCAR.